Register to Participate

 In addition, at least one of the members should have excellent writing skills, i.e. clear and concise exposition, as a detailed account and summary of the solution is a stated requirement.
 It is also helpful if one of the team members is adept at writing (and debugging) computer programs if computation should be needed or desired for a solution during the course of the Challenge.

 Teams that are judged to have submitted the best solution papers receive special recognition in the form of tuition scholarships for college education.
-Each scholarship is shared equally among the members of a team and is paid directly to the college or university at which winning students enroll.
+Each scholarship is shared equally among the members of a team and is paid directly to the college or university at which winning students enroll, in one payment, and preferably in the first year of post-secondary education.
 Scholarship awards may be used for tuition, fees, or placed in school-sanctioned (flexible) spending accounts that are administered by the institution and used for educational materials.
 Scholarship prizes are as follows:

 |•M3 Challenge Champions (Summa Cum Laude Team Prize)||$20,000|